frconor-ebook/meditations/_posts/2025-10-10-the-healing-of-the-ten-lepers.md

 "The best way of showing gratitude to God," we\'re told in *The Forge*, "is to be passionately in love with the fact that we are his children" (*ibid*., Point 333).
 We appreciate the gift.

-We\'re told in Scripture, \"if you knew the gift of God" (John 4:10), you\'d realize the great things that we owe Him.
+We\'re told in Scripture, \"if you knew the gift of God..."
+(John 4:10), you\'d realize the great things that we owe Him.
 We can ask Our Lord to open our eyes to many of the gifts that perhaps we\'ve taken for granted.

 An elderly Jesuit priest in Singapore told me how one time, at the age of 80 plus, he had to go for, I think, two cataract operations.
 It was the time before laser.
 The doctor told him that he wouldn\'t be able to see for three days.

 He was wondering, 'What will I do for three days?'
 He said, "I\'ve been 50 years a priest.
 I suddenly realized how much we priests need our eyes to say Mass, to read our Breviary, to give a class, etc., etc. And he said, I was thinking about all of these things.
 What will I do for three days?"

-He said, "The following morning, the Gospel of the Mass was about the man born blind (John 9:1-41)."
+He said, "The following morning, the Gospel of the Mass was about the man born blind" (John 9:1-41).

 He said, "I felt Our Lord was hitting me over the head with a baseball bat.
 'I\'ve given you 81 years of sight.
 You\'re not going to be able to see for three days and you\'re complaining.'''

 Sometimes Our Lord opens our eyes to the greatness of the gifts that He\'s given to us.
 Where would I be if I didn\'t have this education or this formation?
 Or if I didn\'t have those parents, or those siblings, or those friends, or that experience, or that failure, or that illness, or that difficult situation?

 You need to thank God for everything because everything is good.
-In the Mass, we\'re encouraged to lift up our hearts and souls and minds in thanksgiving.
+In the Mass, we\'re encouraged t "lift up our hearts" (*Eucharistic Prayer*) and souls and minds in thanksgiving.

 We\'re also told in this parable how happy Our Lord was that that man came back (*cf*.
 Luke 17:18-19).
 Imagine if he hadn\'t come back.
 Our Lord would have been left with even a greater sadness.